Whooping cough (pertussis)

 Important: The most common complication of whooping cough is pneumonia.
 Infants and older people are particularly at risk.
 In unvaccinated infants, whooping cough frequently has an untypical progression.
 They have the highest risk for serious complications like respiratory arrest.
 Therefore, infants aged under six months in particular should be monitored and treated in a hospital.
 Whooping cough deaths are rare, but are much more common in newborns and infants than in older children, adolescents and adults.

 In adolescents, adults and many vaccinated children, a whooping cough illness has a less severe and less typical progression.
-While they also have a long-lasting cough, this is often not paroxysmal with wheezing and they do not have to vomit.
+In many untypical cases, no coughing fits, wheezing or vomiting occurs.
 That is why the illness is often not diagnosed in such cases.

 Are childhood diseases dangerous?